dsplce-co/tiptap-rs/README.md

 # tiptap-rs

-**Wasm Bindings for Tiptap** — Type-safe Rust bindings for the [Tiptap](https://tiptap.dev/) headless rich text editor.
+✍️ Type-safe Wasm bindings for the [Tiptap](https://tiptap.dev/) headless rich text editor.
 This crate's API is designed to reflect Tiptap's original JavaScript API as faithfully as possible, while also providing a more idiomatic Rust experience.

 ---